mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_items_accessibility.md

 :::info

-Please note that, in order for the Marketplace resources to be visible to other Companies, yor need to enable the *Allow access to other companies* switch.
+Please note that, in order for the Marketplace resources to be visible to other Companies, yor need to enable the *Allow access to all the Companies* switch, as explained [here](development_suite/set-up-infrastructure/configure-provider.mdx#step-2-provider-details-1).
 This allows the Console to access Marketplace items resources when they are created within a Project belonging to any Company.

 :::